-The Southern Illinois Trauma Center rotates between the two hospitals on an annual basis with the acting hospital designated the Level 1 Trauma Center for the year.
-This is just one of many unique examples of the collaborative efforts that SIU, MMC, and SJH have made to serve its surrounding population.
-Both hospitals are equal partners in support of the Emergency Medicine Residency Program.
+The Southern Illinois Trauma Center and HSHS Regional Trauma Center are housed at MMC and SJH respectively.
+Both programs provide unique training experiences for residents at SIU.
+Each carrying its own Level 1 Trauma Center designation, residents get to experience both working in academic and community trauma center environments.
+This is just one of many unique example of the collaborative efforts of SIU, MMC, and SJH have made to serve its surrounding population.
+Both hospitals are equal partners in support of the Emergency Medicine Residency Program."

 In addition to our two primary education sites is Taylorville Memorial Hospital (TMH), a sister hospital in the Memorial Health System.
 Located 30 miles away from Springfield with an annual volume of 16,000, TMH serves as our primary educational site for rural emergency medicine.
 Senior residents rotate through this recently renovated single coverage ED to experience the unique challenges of non-tertiary care center emergency medicine, a skill set very much needed in the majority of ED's across the nation today.